Reid-T-W/AddisSoftwareFullstackTest/README.md

 [Licensing](#licensing)

 ## Introduction
 An app that is built for the Addis Software fullstack test.
 It can help view a list of saved songs.
 It also supports adding, updating, and deletion of a song.
 Moreover it also displays stats of songs, albums, artists and genres.
-Searching by different filters is also supported.
+Searching by different criterias is also supported.
 [Back to Top](#table-of-contents)

 ## Demo Video